 Full transcript below:

-Good morning, good afternoon, or good evening depending upon where you are in the world, and welcome to today’s Qmed webinar, “Improving Compliance with Increased Global Regulations,” sponsored by Arena Solutions and broadcast by UBM.
+Good morning, good afternoon, or good evening depending upon where you are in the world, and welcome to today’s Qmed webinar, “Improving Compliance with Increased Global Regulations,” sponsored by Arena and broadcast by UBM.
 I’m Chris [Keech] and I’ll be your moderator today.

 We have just a few announcements before we begin.
 First, this webinar is designed to be interactive.
 The dock of widgets at the bottom of your screen will allow you to learn more about today’s speakers, download resources, share this webinar via social media outlets, and participate in our Q&A session that takes place at the end of our presentation.